preyasu-rakshit/covid-sims/readme.md

 * `self.chance_of_infection` - determines probability of a susceptible dot getting infected upon coming in contact with an infected dot.
 * `self.chance_of_death` - determines probability of an infected dot dying due to the infection.
 * `self.duration_of_infec` - determines the number of frames for which the infection lasts.
+* `Creature.social_distance_factor` - determines the percentage of dots that obey lockdown restrictions
+* `Creature.quarantine_threshold` - determines after what percentage of the population gets infected, the lockdown is initiated.
+* `Creature.quarantine_end_threshold`- determines at what percentage of cases lockdown ends.

 Further, the following variables in main.py can also be changed for changing the conditions of the simulation: